 N.C.
 Wyeth: New Perspectivesby Matthew Innis |

 Generations of readers grew up with stories “Illustrated by N. C. Wyeth”—his name was as renowned as the authors whose stories he pictured.
-This exhibition will show, however, that exciting, enduring illustrations were only part of Wyeth’s legacy.
-Today, museum visitors and even many scholars tend to recognize him as Andrew Wyeth’s father, another siloed descriptor that also disregards the complete scope of his work.
+This exhibition will show, however, that exciting, enduring illustrations were only part of Wyeth’s legacy—as is his role as patriarch of three generations of renowned artists, including Andrew Wyeth and Jamie Wyeth.
+Regionally, he’s renowned as one of the great artists linked closely to Maine.
 Recently the art world and the art market have been taking a fresh look at N. C. Wyeth’s art and achievements, and this exhibition will be a landmark of that assessment.